LucHermitte/NamedParameter/Readme.md

   the error only when the function is actually called.
 This have been used for missing mandatory parameters
-- tags dispatching has been used to call the right function depending on whether the first parameters in the one searched or not.
+- tags dispatching has been used to call the right function depending on whether the first parameter is the one searched or not.

 The library currently detects:
-- a missing mandatory parameter
+- a missing mandatory parameter,
-- a returned parameter not compatible with the default value provided
+- a returned parameter not compatible with the default value provided,
 - a same parameter kind used multiple times in a same function call.

 ## When to use this library